Towards Backwards-Compatible Data with Confounded Domain Adaptation: Additional Material for the Experiments

 The procedure for generating data in this scenario is adapted from the Python Optimal Transport library \citep{flamary2021pot}.
 The batch-effected source data are generated first, with $N=200$ split between two circles centered at $(0, 0)$ and $(0, 2)$; the points are distributed with angle distributed iid around the circle from $U[0, 2\pi]$, and with radius sampled iid from $\mcN(0, 1)$.

-The target domain data are generated via affine transform
+Next, we analyze the performance of our approach on 2d features requiring an affine transformation.
+We also use this setting to assess the downstream performance of classifiers which are fed the adapted source-to-target features.
+The synthetic 2d features, before the batch effect, form a slanted ``8'' shape, shown in blue/green in Figure \ref{fig:categorical2d-extra}.
+A linear classifier separating the upper and lower loops is depicted in cyan, for both the source and target domains.

+Our results are shown in Figure \ref{fig:categorical2d-extra}.
+On the left column, we compare methods in the case where there is no confounded shift.
+(This setting is from Python Optimal Transport \citep{flamary2021pot}.)
+In the middle column, we have induced a confounded shift: One-fourth of the source domain samples come from the upper loop of the ``8'', while half of the target domain samples come from the upper loop.
+This allows us to assess the affects of confounded shift on downstream prediction of the confounder (up-vs-down), as well as a non-confounder (left-vs-right).
+In the right column, we have induced a confounded shift as before, while making the true source-target transform more challenging, by using a randomly-generated true affine transform.
+The affine transform matrix is set to be random yet positive-determinant via

+As shown in Figure \ref{fig:categorical2d-extra}, all methods perform similarly where there is no confounded shift (left column), but the vanilla domain adaptation approaches fail in the presence of confounding (center and right columns).

+In Figure \ref{fig:categorical2d-param}, we show performance on estimating the feature mapping parameters.
+ConDo outperforms the corresponding baselines.